 Dear Honors College students,

-I’m writing today to say clearly and loudly: Black lives matter.
+I’m writing today to say clearly and loudly: Black lives matter, Asian Lives, and Asian-American Lives, Matter, too.
+We deplore, and pledge to work for an end to, violence and discrimination against Blacks, Asians, Asian-Americans, and all people of color.
 The horrifying deaths of George Floyd, Breonna Taylor, and so many others cry out to all of us to listen, learn, and act.

 Our Honors College is an inclusive, mutually supportive community of students, faculty, and staff.
 We seek to prepare our students and ourselves to lead positive change in the world.
 Our Honors College must be a place where we learn to live together as anti-racists, and where we work together and with others to help create an anti-racist world that truly is just for all.